jsdaiustc/GAMP_MD/README.md

 "Experiment_Case_II.m" will generate Fig. 15 and Fig. 16 in the paper.

 ---------------------------
-The files tqwt_matlab_toolbox are downloaded from https://zhaozhibin.github.io/
+The file tqwt_matlab_toolbox is downloaded from https://zhaozhibin.github.io/

 The file tensor_toolbox_2.5 is downloaded from http://www.bsp.brain.riken.jp/~qibin/homepage/BayesTensorFactorization.html